 Staying connected

-The Foundation and the Development Office also play a vital role in keeping Old Haberdashers and the wider Habs community connected with each other and with the schools.
+The Foundation and Development Office play a vital role in keeping Old Haberdashers and the wider Habs community connected, both with each other and with the schools.
 They also host regular reunions, social and sporting occasions, networking events and career talks.